mattmccray/liquid.js/ReadMe.md

 ## Development

 - Clone/fork the repo from github
-- Run `npm install` to install all the build dependencies
+- You need node/npm setup on your system, then run `npm install` to install all the build dependencies

 You're ready to go.
 The source (coffeescript) files are in the `source/` folder.
 To compile, just run: